 The consequence is that faculty find themselves teaching down to the lowest skill level.
 In doing so, faculty begin demotivating the more talented students because the focus is on those students deemed at-risk.

-Some faculty often become frustrated because they are not intellectually challenged by the majority of their students, and often feel that they are not doing an effective job of teaching.
+Some faculty often become frustrated because the majority of their students do not intellectually challenge them, and they often feel that they are not doing an effective job of teaching.

 Teaching loads at universities that primarily have a teaching mission are frequently more demanding (e.g., 4 courses per semester) than institutions that support lesser teaching loads due to time allocated for research (i.e., sabbaticals) or other service activities.

 Suggested Solution: The research has consistently shown that a professor’s teaching load and the number of students within each course, along with counseling advisees, is directly correlated with burnout, particularly when coupled with committee work, producing research, and presenting at professional conferences.

 Therefore, reducing teaching loads and the number of students in each course can be a preventative approach to burnout and allow time for professional development.

 Faculty often feel that their academic freedom is eroding due to college administrators not providing them the courtesy of collegial discussion and involvement in solving university issues that influence their specific programs or course instruction.